 Moreover, garlic oil can also be useful while exploring mines.
 It will keep the annoying insects away from you so you can explore and dig in peace.

-- Can be sold for a huge amount of profit.
+• Can be sold for significant profit.

-- Garlic Seeds are relatively cheap to purchase.
+• Garlic Seeds are relatively inexpensive.

-- Difficult to obtain outside of the Spring season.
+• Difficult to obtain outside of Spring.

-- Unavailable until the second year of Stardew Valley.
+• Unavailable until the second year.

 7. Green Beans